-2D drawings contains the block diagram and dimensions.
+2D Drawings contains the block diagram and dimensions.

-3D models contains files for the Jig part, step files for both of the boards, and an inventor files for the two parts mated.
+3D Models contains files for the Jig part, step files for both of the boards, and an inventor files for the two parts mated.

 Firmware contains the MCU and FPGA firmware.

-PCB Files contains the Altium files for both boards, gerbers for the V1 board, and miscellaneous files.
+PCB Files contains the Altium files for both boards, gerber files for the V1 board, and miscellaneous files.

 Software contains a Bluetooth Classic server written in c#, it sends and receives data from this board.